ngeodesic-ai/ngf-alpha/README.md

 NGF enhances GPT-2 by adjusting its latent space using PCA and a symbolic nudge, which is linear approximation to geodesics (see [technical draft](https://github.com/ngeodesic-ai/ngf-alpha/blob/main/docs/article_v8.pdf)), thus tackling synthetic ARC patterns and MMLU challenges.
 It’s an alpha release—early, exciting, and open for collaboration!

 ## Research Plan Stages
 The NGF follows a 12-step research plan, with 10 completed stages posted here.
-Step 10 is the public rollout with A100 results.
+Step 10 is the public rollout with NVIDIA A100 results.
 Steps 11-12 (milestone reports) are in progress.

 | Stage | Description | Folder/Code |
 |-------|-------------|-------------|